keyboardAnt/keyboardant.github.io/_posts/2020-05-22-Mode-Dropping-Problem-in-GANs.md

 ## Why GANs suffer from mode dropping?

-### Theoretical guarantees does *not* hold in practice?
+### Mode dropping supposedly contradicts the theory

-In theory it has been shown that minimising the original GAN objective *do* force the model to learn the true data distribution (which can be thought of as minimising the Jensen-Shannon divergence between ).
+Theoreticians showed that GANs do *not* expected to suffer from mode dropping.[^1] They showed that minimising the (original paper's) GAN objective *do* force the model to learn the true data distribution (which can be thought of as minimising the [Jensen-Shannon divergence]([https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence](https://en.wikipedia.org/wiki/Jensen–Shannon_divergence)) between ① the *model* distribution, and ② the *true* data distribution).[^1]

-How is it possible?

-## A possible solution

-IMLE
+Is it possible that theoretical guarantees do *not* hold in practice?

+### Theoretical assumptions do *not* hold in practice

+The reason for the mode dropping phenomenon (which supposedly contradicts the theoretical guarantees) is that theoretical results rely on unrealistic assumptions, including:[^4]

+1. The discriminator must have infinite modelling capacity.
+2. The number of samples from the true data distribution must be infinite.

+## An alternative for GANs

+A non-adversarial generative model, named ***GLANN***, solves the mode dropping problem (as well as the [vanishing gradient problem](/vanishing-gradient-problem-in-gans)).
+GLANN empirically has been shown to outperform a baseline consisting of 800 GANs and [VAEs](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73) on commonly used datasets.
+For more, see my blogpost [What is GLANN?](/what-is-glann).

 ## References
 * "On the Implicit Assumptions of GANs", Ke Li and Jitendra Malik, 2018, [https://arxiv.org/abs/1811.12402](https://arxiv.org/abs/1811.12402)